marcus-crane/utf9k/src/content/blog/2021-06-01 Remind the User What Your Service Does.md

 ---
-category: "blog"
+category: blog
 date: 2021-06-01T23:12:00+13:00
-description: "You haven't emailed me for 2 years!
-Who are you again?"
+description: You haven't emailed me for 2 years!
+Who are you again?
+output: src/content/blog
+publish: true
-slug: "remind-the-user-what-your-service-does"
+slug: remind-the-user-what-your-service-does
 tags:
-  - "business"
+  - business
-  - "email"
+  - email
-  - "marketing"
+  - marketing
-  - "promotion"
+  - promotion
-title: "Remind the user what your service does"
+title: Remind the user what your service does
 ---
 This goes out to anyone who does marketing for startups and businesses.

 If you're about to announce something like an update for those on a waitlist or a big bang version 2, please include a reminder of what your service actually is?